michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 21. But upon a public day Herodes was clothed with the robe of royalty, and sat upon the tribunal, and he discoursed to an assembly.

-22. But all the people exclaimed, and said, These are the wordsBenoth kolee, "voices." of a god, and not of a man.
+22. But all the people exclaimed, and said, These are the words

 23. And on this account, because he gave not the glory to Aloha, in that hour the angel of the Lord smote him, and he was corroded with worms, and died.